zachsain/phase-2-app/README.md

         - Home is the final component offered within the switch statement and renders the home page.
         - All that is contained within the home component is very simple JSX including a header an image and a paragraph of information.

+# REST & State

+    - The App does utilize RESTful features
+    -